Batman: Arkham Origins: Plot

-On Christmas Eve, Batman intervenes in a jailbreak at Blackgate Penitentiary led by Black Mask, who executes Police Commissioner Loeb and escapes.
-Left to battle the hired assassin Killer Croc, Batman prevails but learns that Croc is the first of eight of the world's deadliest assassins in Gotham City vying to claim a $50 million bounty placed on Batman's head by Black Mask.
-Hoping to learn Black Mask's location, Batman tracks the Penguin to his ship.
-There, he defeats the assassins Deathstroke and Electrocutioner and learns from the Penguin that Black Mask was purportedly murdered at an apartment complex.
-Batman investigates the murder scene, learning that the victim was not Black Mask and that the murder may have involved a criminal known as "the Joker".
+On Christmas Eve, Batman intervenes in a jailbreak at Blackgate Penitentiary led by Black Mask, who executes Police Commissioner Loeb before escaping.
+Left to battle the assassin Killer Croc, Batman prevails but learns Croc is only the first of eight killers drawn to Gotham by a $50 million bounty Black Mask has placed on him.
+Seeking Black Mask's whereabouts, Batman tracks the Penguin to his ship, where he defeats Deathstroke and Electrocutioner.
+Penguin reveals that Black Mask has allegedly been murdered at an apartment complex.
+Investigating, Batman discovers the victim was an impostor and that the crime involved a criminal known as the Joker.

-Needing more information to solve the case, Batman breaks into the GCPD to access its national criminal database.
-While escaping, he encounters Captain James Gordon, who is distrusting of Batman, and the corrupt SWAT team, who hope to collect the bounty money for themselves.
-Following advice from Gordon's daughter Barbara, Batman enters the sewers beneath the GCPD for permanent access to the database and finds Black Mask's crew planting explosives.
-Using the database, Batman deduces that Black Mask was kidnapped by the Joker, presumably to access the Gotham Merchants Bank.
-At the bank, Black Mask removes his disguise for Batman and reveals himself as the Joker; having assumed Black Mask's identity several days prior, the Joker seized his criminal empire and imposed the bounty on Batman.
-Batman chases the Joker to the Sionis Steel Mill, where he frees Black Mask and defeats the poisonous assassin Copperhead.
+To learn more, Batman infiltrates the GCPD to access its criminal database.
+While escaping, he encounters Captain James Gordon—who is distrustful of Batman—and a corrupt SWAT team eager to collect the bounty.
+With advice from Gordon's daughter Barbara, Batman accesses the sewers beneath the precinct to establish permanent database access, where he finds Black Mask's men planting explosives.
+Using the database, he deduces that Black Mask has been kidnapped by Joker, who is targeting the Gotham Merchants Bank.
+At the bank, Black Mask unmasks himself as the Joker, revealing he had assumed Sionis's identity days earlier to seize his empire and impose the bounty.
+Batman pursues him to the Sionis Steel Mill, where he frees the real Black Mask and defeats Copperhead.

-Tracking the Joker to the Gotham Royal Hotel, Batman discovers that the villain and his men have filled the hotel with explosives, murdered the staff, and taken the guests hostage.
-The Joker berates the assassins for their failure to kill Batman, throwing Electrocutioner out a window to his death: Batman recovers his electric gloves.
-The assassins leave, except for Bane, who thinks Batman is coming for the Joker.
-After traversing the building, Batman finds the Joker on the roof but is forced to battle Bane.
-Thinking Batman is outmatched, Alfred alerts the police so they will intervene.
-As Bane escapes by helicopter, he fires a rocket at the Joker, who is thrown from the hotel by the concussive force.
-Batman saves the Joker, leaving him with the police.
-Puzzled by the events, the Joker is imprisoned in Blackgate under the care of Dr. Harleen Quinzel; he tells Quinzel that he and Batman were destined to meet.
+Tracking the Joker to the Gotham Royal Hotel, Batman finds the building rigged with explosives, its staff murdered, and guests taken hostage.
+Joker mocks the assassins for failing to kill Batman, throwing Electrocutioner to his death.
+Batman claims his electric gloves and continues through the hotel.
+While most assassins depart, Bane remains, anticipating Batman will come to the Joker.
+On the rooftop, Batman battles Bane; worried for his safety, Alfred alerts the police so they will intervene.
+Bane flees by helicopter, firing a rocket that sends Joker plummeting from the roof.
+Batman rescues him, confounding Joker as to why Batman would save someone like him.
+Joker is arrested and placed in Blackgate under the care of Dr. Harleen Quinzel.
+There, Joker tells her that he and Batman were destined to meet.